droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 Learning steps to develop a Droonga plugin by yourself.

-This page focus on InputAdapter first, then OutputAdapter.
+This page focus on Adapter plugin.
 At the last, wraps up them to make a small practical adapter.

 ## Precondition